rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/ClusterNetworkInterfaceDetails.md

   - Network interface name for the corresponding cluster.
 - interfaceDisplayName: System.String
   - Network interface display name for the corresponding cluster.
+- alias: System.String
+  - Network interface alias set by the user.